mcfnord/cem/src/sforce.md

 ### Cloudy Conditions

-I documented [the REST-level API of the Windows Azure storage system](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/lease-container).
+This one time, I documented [the REST-level API of the Windows Azure storage system](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/lease-container).
 I learned about it from existing documentation, plus clues about features that hadn't been documented yet.
 External and internal blogs offered some clues.
 I learned about these features by using them.
 Sometimes